dluxemburg/node-neurosky/README.md

 - Some tests
 - A more thorough example
 - Deal with raw output
-- Have different types of device signal to emit different events
+- Make different types of device signal emit different events